 So, finally what I can say is crossfitters need a shoe that will be stable enough for their weightlifting movements but also flexible enough for their sprinting workouts.
 Running shoes are designed with cushioning in mind, which may not be ideal for heavy weights or fast-paced exercises such as burpees, box jumps or rope climbs.
 A runner’s feet can benefit from more cushioning than a crossfitter needs; therefore runners typically find themselves in minimalist running shoes while athletes who do both would opt for a lighter supportive shoe.

-Hope this article was helpful for you to figure out the difference between crossfit shoes vs running shoes.
-And here is another article that is going to be worthy to check out if you are into crossfit, women nike crossfit shoes.
+Hope this article was helpful for you in figuring out the difference between crossfit shoes vs running shoes.
+And here is another article that is going to be worth checking out if you are into CrossFit, women nike crossfit shoes.